|Home||Energy Physics||Nuclear Power||Electricity||Climate Change||Lighting Control||Contacts||Links|

 When a very fast neutron hits a sodium atom nucleus a stable fluorine atom and a He-4 atom are produced.
 The fluorine atom immediately chemically combines with another sodium atom to produce a NaF sludge which sinks to the bottom of the primary sodium pool.
 The He-4 is a harmless off gas.
 When a thermal neutron is absorbed by a sodium atom after about 15 hours a stable magnesium atom is produced.
 The magnesium is more dense than liquid sodium and again forms a pool bottom sludge.

 In the event of a fuel tube wall failure the use of sodium both inside and outside the fuel tube minimizes the flow of fission products from inside the fuel tube to outside the fuel tube.

 These simple properties indicate that the primary coolant should be metallic sodium.

 The choice of sodium as the primary coolant forces the thickness of the protective layer of sodium between the fuel assembly and other objects to be about 3 m.
-The heat exchangers and pool walls so protected have very long operating lives.
+Then the heat exchangers and pool walls so protected have very long operating lives.
 Sodium has a relatively large thermal coefficient of expansion which contributes to stable reactor primary coolant temperature control.

 To achieve high breeding efficiency the reactor core is surrounded by a thick U-238 blanket.
 Through the use of stacked U-238 fuel rods the blanket is divided into three zones, the inner blanket, the middle blanket and the outer blanket.
-After each fuel cycle the inner blanket fuel rods are reprocessed, the middle blanket fuel rods are moved to become the inner blanket rods, the outer blanket fuel rods are moved to become middle blanket fuel rods and the outer blanket is reformed using new U-238 fuel rods.
+After each fuel cycle the inner blanket fuel rods are reprocessed, the middle blanket fuel rods are moved to become the inner blanket rods, the outer blanket fuel rods are moved to become middle blanket fuel rods and the outer blanket is formed using new U-238 fuel rods.